wagiminator/ATtiny13-TinyMoisture/README.md

 - Run "make install" to compile, burn the fuses and upload the firmware.

 # Operating Instructions
-Put the TinyMoisture deep enough into the earth that the two electrodes are just completely covered by earth.
+Put the TinyMoisture deep enough into the earth that the two probes are just completely covered by earth.
 The device measures the soil moisture every eight seconds and gives a short alarm if the soil is too dry.

 Pressing the test button always gives at least one short alarm.
 This can be used to check that the battery has sufficient charge and that the device is working properly.
 If the ground is too dry, the alarm remains on as long as the test button is held down.